georgebgadelha/verified-inc-challenge/API.md

 ### Refresh Token
 **POST** `/v1/auth/refresh`

-Get a new access token using your refresh token.
+Get a new access token (and new refresh token) using your current refresh token.
+Implements refresh token rotation for security.

 **Request:**
 ```json